robak86/hardwired/packages/react/README.md

 };
 ```

-The presented may seems to be a perfect example of over-engineering, because one could just pass
+The presented example may seem to be completely over-engineered, because one could just
-`label` in props for `<ComplexLabel/>`, but on the other hand, thanks to dependency injection,
+pass `label` in props for `<ComplexLabel/>`, but on the other hand, thanks to dependency injection,
-we don't need to force all the parent component to know about properties that are only required by the
+we don't need to force the parent component to know about properties that are only required by the
-leaves of the components tree.
-That's why very often `container` components are usually the
+leaves of the component tree.
+That's why very often `container` components are the
 difficult ones (comparing to `dummy` components).
 They aggregate all the dependencies that are
 required by the child components.
 By delegating this functionality to the IoC container,
 we can handle this complexity by specialised unit, and we can keep top-level components simple